Columbus County, North Carolina

-Columbus County is a county located in the U.S. state of North Carolina, on its southeastern border.
+Columbus County is a county located in the U.S. state of North Carolina.
 Its county seat is Whiteville.
-The 2020 census showed a loss of 12.9% of the population from that of 2010.
-As of the 2020 census, the population is 50,623.
-This included inmate prison population of approximately 2500.
+At the 2020 census, the population was 50,623.

 History

 Early history

 The area comprising Columbus County was originally inhabited by the Waccamaw people.
 Historically, the "eastern Siouans" had territories extending through the area of Columbus County prior to any European exploration or settlement in the 16th century.